derecles/epl-possession-analysis/README.md

 ```

 For each team, I have plotted the following:
-- Independent variable: A given team's average possession per match across all matches
+- Independent variable: A given team's average possession percentage of the ball per match across all matches
 - Dependent variable: A given team's average points earned per match across all matches

 Each data point represents a single team.

 I performed this analysis using three separate tools: Python, R, and Google Sheets.
-I was able to draw a comparable regression line (within a tight margin of error) using each tool independently.
+I was able to draw the same regression line (within a tight margin of error) using each tool independently.

 ## Scraping the data

+**The script scrape.py is not going to stop until it has successfully completed, it is manually interrupted, or there is a network error during execution.
+As a result of explicit waits, this script will take at least 9.5 hours to complete and will repeatedly open and close Chrome instances.
+If the script is interrupted, the csv file will be deleted and re-created upon the next run.**

-If you don't want to scrape the data, skip this section.
+If you don't want to scrape the data, skip to the next section.
 The data is already contained in the following file:
 ```
 epl_data.csv
 ```

-**The script scrape.py is not going to stop until it has successfully completed, it is manually interrupted, or there is a network error during execution.
-As a result of explicit waits, this script will take at least 9.5 hours to complete and will repeatedly open and close Chrome instances.
-If the script is interrupted, the csv file will be deleted and re-created upon the next run.**

-In order to scrape the data, you need to have [Selenium WebDriver](https://www.seleniumhq.org/) for Python installed.
+If you _do_ want to scrape the data, you need to have [Selenium WebDriver](https://www.seleniumhq.org/) for Python installed.
 Once you are ready, run the following command in the cloned repo:
 ```
 python3 scrape.py
 ```